urbit/docs/arvo/eyre/examples.md

 Server: urbit/vere-1.5
 set-cookie: urbauth-~zod=0v3.j2062.1prp1.qne4e.goq3h.ksudm; Path=/; Max-Age=604800
 ```

+The `urbauth-....` cookie can be now be included in subsequent requests (e.g. to the channel system) by providing it in a Cookie HTTP header.

+# Using The Channel System

+Here we'll look at a practical example of Eyre's channel system.
+You can refer to the [Channels](@/docs/arvo/eyre/external-api-ref.md#channels) section of the [External API Reference](@/docs/arvo/eyre/external-api-ref.md) document for relevant details.

+First, we must obtain a session cookie by [authenticating](#authenticating).

 Now that we have our cookie, we can try poking an app & simultaneously opening a new channel.
 In this case, we'll poke the `hood` app with a `mark` of `helm-hi` to print "Opening airlock" in the dojo.